daoxinli/daoxinli.github.io/publications.md

 ### Conference Proceedings

+* **Daoxin Li**, & Kathryn Schuler.
+(Forthcoming).
+Distributional learning of recursive structures.
+In *Proceedings of the 43rd Annual Conference of the Cognitive Science Society (CogSci 2021)*.

 * **Daoxin Li**, Lydia Grohe, Petra Schulz, & Charles Yang.
 (Forthcoming).
 The distributional learning of recursive structures.
 In *Proceedings of the 45th annual Boston University Conference on Language Development (BUCLD 45)*.

 * **Daoxin Li**.
 (2021).
 Controlling overt subjects in Mandarin.
 In *Proceedings of the Linguistic Society of America*, 6(1), 303-316. doi: 10.3765/plsa.v6i1.4973